fusion-energy/neutronics-workshop/README.md

-# Fusion Neutronics workshop with OpenMC
+# Fusion Neutronics workshop
-A selection of resources for learning OpenMC with particular focus on simulations relevant to fusion energy.
+A selection of resources for learning fusion neutronics simulations with a particular focus on OpenMC with DAGMC and the Paramak

 There are a few [slides](https://slides.com/neutronics-workshop/neutronics_workshop) that introduce